-We have some awesome laundry recipes.
-Even the best detergents cannot eliminate all stains.
-I needed a natural stain remover that would tackle the worst of it.
+We have some pretty awesome laundry recipes, but even the best detergents cannot eliminate all stains.
+So we developed this stain remover to tackle the worst of it.
 This Natural Laundry Stain Spray is my first line of defense when dealing with an impossible stain.

-Natural ways to remove stains with ingredients you already have
+Other natural ways to remove stains with ingredients you already have:

-- Sun – when I used cloth diapers the sun was my best friend.
+- The Sun – back when I used cloth diapers the sun was my best friend.
 It could bleach out the nastiest of stains on a prefold

 - Baking Soda – freshens odors and lifts stains